Project Heartbeat

 23 03, 2026

-Demystifying BLS, ACLS & PALS Certification in Portland – Vancouver Metro Area
+Demystifying BLS, ACLS & PALS Requirements in Portland – Vancouver Metro Area

 March 23rd, 2026|ACLS, Advanced Nursing, BLS, Education, Neonatal, Nurses Corner, PALS|

-For nurses, paramedics, EMTs, and allied health professionals in Portland, Beaverton, Oregon City, and Vancouver, WA I n May 2025, Oregon Health & Science University (OHSU) and Legacy Health announced they were ending their proposed merger after an extended period of negotiations and regulatory review.
+Demystifying BLS, ACLS & PALS Requirements in Portland - Vancouver Metro Area For nurses, paramedics, EMTs, and health professionals in Portland, Beaverton, Oregon City, and Vancouver, WA In May 2025, Oregon Health & Science University (OHSU) and Legacy Health announced they were ending their proposed merger after an extended period of negotiations and regulatory review.
 As a result, the two systems continue to operate independently within the Portland–Vancouver healthcare market.
-The deal would have created the largest health system in the Portland metro area; instead, the systems remain [...]
+The deal would have created the largest health [...]

 4 03, 2020